🥂Katelynn's Getting Married! 👰🏻Availability will be reduced in June 📆~ Contact Katelynn for referrals. 📩

 Applying a gentle, unscented moisturizer to soothe the skin if needed.

-Over-the-counter pain relievers, such as ibuprofen, can be used to manage any soreness.
+Over-the-counter pain relievers, such as ibuprofen or naproxen sodium, can be used to manage any soreness.

-If you experience persistent discomfort, significant bruising that doesn't fade over two week, or any signs of infection, please consult a healthcare professional, and let us know before your next session.
+If you experience persistent discomfort, significant bruising that doesn't fade over two weeks, or any signs of infection, please consult a healthcare professional, and let me know as soon as possible so I can make notes for any following treatment adaptations.